Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

 I feel as though I’ve become a harder worker since arriving here.
 There’s something in the air; this place has an atmosphere of striving for excellence.
-Terry said once that “[he is] sick of the acceptance of mediocrity—“ something along those lines— and I agree.
-This is not a place to come and not work, this is a place to work hard or leave.
-We must do truthfully under imaginary circumstances in the work, and we must do truthfully (fully, to the best of our ability) under true circumstances in the work’s work.
-Never again will I act without putting in my full self.
+Terry said once that “[he is] sick of the acceptance of mediocrity,” something along those lines, and I agree.
+This is not a place to come and not work; this is a place to work hard or leave.

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you

-There’s been a series of moments which have all been relatively the same.
+There’s been a series of moments that have all been relatively the same.
 For the first time in my life, people are seeing me.
 Raw, vulnerable.
 Terry, Matthew, Kana, Mackian, other teachers of mine, and many of my classmates have pointed out that I am hard on myself.
 I was shocked by this, for the eye sees not itself, but by reflection, by some other things.
-I have been clued into something preventing me from attaining the excellence I so desire: the punishing of my being for not achieving said excellence.
-I now am aware of this, this internal self-flagellation that clouds my thoughts and prevents my full expression— I have prevented my full expression.

 What does being a part of the TKS community mean to you?